German militarism: Reunited Germany

 Military rituals have lost their significance since 1945, while individualisation of society has increased.
 At several points, such as in the 1980s and after the Fall of Communism, violent confrontations between those who approve of and those who oppose such military rituals occurred.
 The public character of the oath swearing ceremony of the Bundeswehr had to be reduced in some places.

 The German defence budget in 2019 lay at 43.2 billion euros.
 This sum is, relative to the scale of the German economy, not very high.
 Regular criticism coming from the United States of America, an ally of Germany, is the result.

-In 2025, Chancellor Friedrich Merz, elected by a CDU/CSU plus SPD coalition, called for a change in the German constitution to remove the debt limit for defense and infrastructure spending (also with the support of Alliance 90/The Greens, before the formation of the new parliament), so now “necessary defense spending” above 1% of GDP is exempt from the debt brake restrictions, with no upper limit.
+In 2025, Chancellor Friedrich Merz, elected by a CDU/CSU and SPD coalition, called for a change in the German constitution to remove the debt limit for defense and infrastructure spending (also with the support of Alliance 90/The Greens, before the formation of the new parliament), so now “necessary defense spending” above 1% of GDP is exempt from the debt brake restrictions, with no upper limit.
+The German government passed a draft bill which will introduce voluntary military service, in order to increase the number of soldiers in service from 182,000 to 260,000 within a decade, and also increasing the number of reservists to 200,000, with the possibility of introducing compulsory conscription if necessary.

 Reenacting of historical events is also popular in Germany today.
 Actors portray soldiers in historical uniforms and study the history of uniforms and weaponry.
 A folkloric glorification of the militaristic cult of uniform can also be found in the carnival societies of Germany.